grincc/docs/approval-scheme.md

 [docs](https://github.com/grincc/docs) | 2 | CC related documents

 otherwise anyone of us could approve something without the consent of the other members.
+The CC member who submits the PR is included in the count of required members to aproave PR's.

 **CC** = GRIN community council
 **PR** = pull request